 Key benefits of on-premise UC hosting

-- Greater control - having complete control over your communications can be reassuring and if you have a highly-experienced and trustworthy IT team, you may feel you’re best placed to manage your UC network in-house.
+Having complete control over your communications can be reassuring and if you have a highly-experienced and trustworthy IT team, you may feel you’re best placed to manage your UC network in-house.
 Your firm owns the system, has full visibility over it and can control access, configurations, security and software updates and hardware upgrades.

-- Customisation - on-premise UC solutions are attractive for businesses with intricate needs, as having your IT team manage the deployment means being able to fully map requirements to your UC ecosystem, customising your solutions accordingly.
+On-premise UC solutions are attractive for businesses with intricate needs, as having your IT team manage the deployment means being able to fully map requirements to your UC ecosystem, customising your solutions accordingly.

-- Security - by hosting UC in-house, you can enjoy peace of mind that your most valuable data resides in locations you have full control over.
+By hosting UC in-house, you can enjoy peace of mind that your most valuable data resides in locations you have full control over.
 Arguably, you’re less at risk of data access/permission issues and misuse or breaches, as data can’t potentially be exposed to another tenant on a hosted system like with the cloud.

-- A clearer picture of costs - your UC hosting costs may seem clearer with an on-premise approach, but ongoing maintenance and upgrades are still future costs you’ll have to plan for, which is where things become harder to calculate.
+Your UC hosting costs may seem clearer with an on-premise approach, but ongoing maintenance and upgrades are still future costs you’ll have to plan for, which is where things become harder to calculate.

 Pros and cons of cloud unified communications deployment